-Tim Ferris was in the depths of writing his new book Tools of Titans when we were at the mansion so his talk with us was taking many of the learnings from the podcast and in his own experiences and sharing them with us.
+Tim Ferris was in the depths of writing his new book Tools of Titans when we were at the mansion so his talk with us was taking many of the learnings from the podcast and his own experiences and sharing them with us.

-We did a 1:1 session with him as well as a group Q & A.
+We did a 1:1 session with him as well as a group Q&A.

-If you could create an X prize to solve one of the worlds great problems, what problem would you choose to solve?
+If you could create an X prize to solve one of the world's great problems, what problem would you choose to solve?

 It turns out he is already involved in an X Prize with Tony Robbins to solve illiteracy throughout the world.
 Pretty incredible and I had no idea he was involved.
-You can learn more about it X Prize here.
+You can learn more about X Prize here.

 Marie Forleo hung out at the castle for several days and is one of the most genuine and sweet people you’ll ever meet.
-On Day 1 we had intimate dinner with her where she had not only had done the research into each company to learn more about us but already came to us with great ideas to consider.
+On Day 1 we had an intimate dinner with her where she had not only done the research into each company to learn more about us but already came to us with great ideas to consider.

 We’re releasing a new edition to the SELF Journal next month and it was directly because of our discussions with Marie over dinner.